10 Proofreading Mistakes by Trainees on Our DipTrans Online Course

 2. We talk about their doubts as they go

 The piecemeal approach.
 When I realised that my proofreading skills weren’t up to scratch, I committed to looking up any doubts I had while I was working.
 I’ve now been doing that for 10 years, and so I’ve taken a lot on board.
 So, if you see that green squiggly line in Word, make sure you understand why it has appeared (and then see if you agree).
-If the Spanish contains a semicolon and you don’t know if English needs one, take a few minutes to look up semicolon use.
-That way, you gain knowledge to help you proofread without even noticing it.

 WARNING: As you begin to pay more attention to punctuation and grammar, you’ll find your increased knowledge doesn’t always lead to clarity.
 In fact, you may come to doubt every piece of punctuation you include, or decide not to include, in your work.
 Congratulations!
 You’re now paranoid about your writing, which means you’re on the path to excellence, or madness.
+We can help!

-Once you’ve digested the theory, you need to cultivate your ability to read a text with the sole purpose of spotting the mistakes in it.
+Once you’ve digested the theory of proofreading, you need to cultivate your ability to read a text with the sole purpose of spotting the mistakes in it.
 This doesn’t come naturally.
 As readers, we try to extract information from a document, as quickly as possible.
 That way, we can be entertained by a story, learn from an expert or understand how to fill in a form.
 A proofreader’s goal is completely different to that of a normal reader.
 Proofreading is about seeing every tree in the forest.
 You have to force yourself to see every word and punctuation mark in the text, with a critical eye.

 2. Not using commas in non-defining relative clauses.

 3. Not having the first clue about how to punctuate bullet points.
-I recommend following the EU style guide.

 4. Leaving double spaces in the text.
 This includes after full stops, where leaving double spaces is considered old fashioned.
 You can run a search on two spaces using Find and Replace.